-Marketing in Barcelona
+Marketing in Prague

 This study abroad course will examine marketing as a business activity, field of employment, and social institution.
-It will compare the marketing dynamics of two metropolitan areas, San Diego and Barcelona, as a mechanism to develop a richer understanding of marketing, consumer, and cultures.
+It will compare the marketing dynamics of two metropolitan areas, San Diego and Prague, as a mechanism to develop a richer understanding of marketing, consumer, and cultures.

 Marketing is dynamic, pervasive and exciting.
 It focuses on understanding consumers, advocating for them, and developing loyal relationships with them.
 It steers innovation, strategy, revenue generation, profitability and, ultimately, drives economic development and corporate performance.
 It can also have a positive social impact if pursued in an ethical and socially responsible manner.